MicrosoftDocs/Viva/Viva/insights/advanced/admin/dynamic-metric-load.md

 * **Application ID**: Select your App service principal from Step 1
 * **Publish type**: Single-tenant

-Also, when you specify the datasets that the app registration needs to query, the report you select to export must be: **VivaInsightsDataset_Report_v1_[Viva Insights query name]**.
+Also, when you specify the datasets that the app registration needs to query, for a dynamic Viva Insights dataset, the name should be: **VivaInsightsDataset_Report_v1_[Viva Insights query name]**.

 ### 7. Consent to application/dataset
 *Applies to: Global Administrator (App approver must be different from the app developer)*